Gluten Free Sourdough Seedy Buns

 - brown rice flour: less processed than white rice flour, is quite sticky and naturally tangy in flavor.
 This flour can be replaced with white rice flour or millet, but I’ve found to be pretty widely available for purchase

-oat flour is the 3rd whole-grain flour in the mix, which can be bought or made at home from gluten-free rolled oats processed in a blender.
+- oat flour (gluten free): oat flour is the 3rd whole-grain flour in the mix, which can be bought or made at home from gluten-free rolled oats processed in a blender.
 It is important to buy certified GF oats/flour if you have celiac!
 Oats are often processed in the same facilities as wheat.
 Oat flour has a fantastic sweet and nutty flavor that balances out the buckwheat and brown rice beautifully.
 It can be replaced by sorghum flour as needed

-grain-free, these root vegetables are dried and processed to remove the starch.
+- tapioca and arrow starches: grain-free, these root vegetables are dried and processed to remove the starch.
 This high starch content makes this flour incredibly sticky and helps to keep the bread together without the gluten or artificial binders.

-element 1 of the faux-gluten in this bread, ground flax seed is highly absorbant and when mixed with water creates a gel that helps give the bread structure.
+- ground flax seed: element 1 of the faux-gluten in this bread, ground flax seed is highly absorbant and when mixed with water creates a gel that helps give the bread structure.
 Flax seeds have a fabulous nutty flavor and are very high in fiber (and grinding them makes the fiber more available to our digestive system).

-element 2 of the faux-gluten, psyllium husks are also highly absorbant and when mixed with water create a gel mixture.
+- psyllium husk powder: element 2 of the faux-gluten, psyllium husks are also highly absorbant and when mixed with water create a gel mixture.
 Combined with the flax seed, this natural binders are what allows the bread to hold shape, be handled and rise in the oven without collapsing and making a dense bread.

-the life source of our bread, the gluten-free sourdough starter should be fed and then allowed to about double in size before using.
+- active gluten-free sourdough starter: the life source of our bread, the gluten-free sourdough starter should be fed and then allowed to about double in size before using.
 More information on sourdough starter here.

-added at the end help create a well-hydrated, smooth, and cohesive dough that can be gently shaped after the initial rise
+- olive oil: added at the end help create a well-hydrated, smooth, and cohesive dough that can be gently shaped after the initial rise

 - egg wash: using an egg wash (1 egg + 1 tsp of water whisked together) on the tops of the buns before baking gives them a shine and a softer crust.